 The Arcata Modeshift Project

-The Arcata Modeshift Project was created to advocate for policies, plans and projects which encourage modeshift in Humboldt County’s second largest city.
+The Arcata Modeshift Project was created to advocate for policies, plans and projects which encourage mode shift in Humboldt County’s second largest city.
 From the campus of Humboldt State University to City Hall, there has been strong support for community-friendly and environment-friendly transportation ideas in the Arcata in recent years.
 Furthermore, the City’s size and layout lends itself well to active transportation and transit.
-But in spite of all this there is still a lot of work to do.
-The combination of a supportive community and a huge modeshift potential makes Arcata an ideal place for CRTP to focus its initial modeshift efforts.
-The Arcata Modeshift Project is just getting started, so stay tuned for much more to come!
+This creates a lot of potential for mode shift, but there’s still a lot of work to do to help Arcata reach that potential.
+If you’re interested in helping with any of this work, contact us!